Chapter 20 : Lost

-I stopped walking, my facial features setting to ‘Scowl Mode’ as Potter’s stupid guffawing echoed off the tunnel walls.
-How dare he laugh at me like that!
+I stopped walking, facial features setting to ‘Scowl Mode’ as Potter’s stupid guffawing echoed off the tunnel walls.
 This was the precise reason why I hated Potter.
 He was just so quick to make rash judgment calls.
 He didn't even know me, and yet he acted so — ergh — patronizing and — ugh — superior and — augh!

-“No, it’s obviously something, otherwise you wouldn’t be laughing your arse off like a bloody hyena!
+“No, it’s obviously not nothing, otherwise you wouldn’t be laughing your arse off like a bloody hyena!
 Tell me!”

 “I trust people all the time!“